Summand minimality and asymptotic convergence of generalized Zeckendorf decompositions: Algorithm from any representation to the gzd

-where each closed box represents a valid block, while the right-opened box ($\lboxed{3,3}$) represents the violation block.
-The violation index is $1$, the s.l.i. is $2$ and the m.l.i is $3$.
+where each closed box represents a valid block, and the right-opened box ($\lboxed{3,3}$) represents the violation block.
+The violation index is $0$, the s.l.i.\ is $1$, and the m.l.i\ is $3$.
 We are able to carry to $3$ (the m.l.i.) because $r_2=3=c_1$, $r_1=3>2=c_2$ and $r_0=5>4=c_3$.
-After carrying, we get the following representation
+After carrying, we get

 which is the gzd.
-We note that the m.l.i. and s.l.i equal 0. \end{example}
+We note that the m.l.i.\ and s.l.i.\ equal 0. \end{example}

-However, consider the same signature but the representation $R'=[3,2,1,1,3,0,3,3,1]$.
-The violation index, m.l.i., and s.l.i. are still the same but we cannot carry because $r_0=1<4=c_3$.
+Now consider the same signature as Example \ref{ex:abletocarry} but with $\rho=(3,2,1,1,3,0,3,3,1, \infty_2)$.
+The violation index, m.l.i., and s.l.i.\ are still the same but we are not able to carry because $r_0=1<4=c_3$.
 This motivates the following definitions.